oyvindwe/connectlife-ha/custom_components/connectlife/data_dictionaries/README.md

 Each property is mapped to _one_ entity or (in the cases of `climate` and `humidifier`) _one_ target property.

-If you change the type of a mapping, the old entity or state attribute will change to unavailable in Home Assistant.
+If you change the type of mapping, the old entity or state attribute will change to unavailable in Home Assistant.

 You need to restart Home Assistant to load mapping changes.